Surjective rational maps and del Pezzo surfaces: Abstract

 \section{Abstract}

 We study surjective (not necessarily regular) rational endomorphisms $f$ of smooth del Pezzo surfaces $X$.
-We prove that $f$ can have degree bigger than $1$ only when $(-K_X^2) > 5$.
+We prove that under certain natural non\,-\,degeneracy condition $f$ can have degree bigger than $1$ only when $(-K_X^2) > 5$.
 Some structural properties of $f$ in the case $X = \p^2$ are also established.